Lauren Kelly

 American mezzo-soprano.

 She holds a BM in Voice Performance from Westminster Choir College and an MM in Voice and Opera from Northwestern University.
-When she’s not singing, she’s likely hiking a mountain trail with her rescue dog or exploring new places around the country.
+When she's not singing, she's likely on a mountain trail with her rescue dog and advocating for equity in the outdoors.